 We begin by considering the fixed-range factorizable measurement ensembles proposed in Ref.~\cite{PhysRevX.11.011030}.
 Here, our goal is not to revisit their phase structure in detail, but to use them as a controlled setting to verify and quantify the role of operator non-commutativity.
 In a factorizable ensemble, $\mathcal{E}$, each measurement operator is a fixed-range Pauli string, acting on $r$ consecutive qubits without identity operators.
 The Pauli content on different sites is sampled independently and identically, such that the probability of a given Pauli string factorizes into single-site probabilities,

 with the normalization constraint $p_X+p_Y+p_Z=1$.
 As a result, the ensemble is fully specified by two independent parameters, which we choose to be $(p_X,p_Y)$.
 Despite their simple construction, factorizable ensembles exhibit rich entanglement dynamics under measurement-only evolution.
-For sufficiently long interaction range $r\ge3$, tuning the probability distribution leads to a transition between area-law and volume-law entangled steady states.
+For sufficiently long measurement range $r\geq 3$, tuning the probability distribution leads to a transition between area-law and volume-law entangled steady states.

-For factorizable measurement ensembles with fixed measurement range $r$, the index, $\mathcal{I}(\mathcal{E})$ can be evaluated either exactly by exhaustive enumeration or efficiently via Monte Carlo sampling.
-In FIG.~\ref{fig:fig2}, we plot $\mathcal{I}(\mathcal{E})$ along two representative directions in parameter space: the symmetric line $p_X=p_Y=q_0$ and $p_Z=1-2q_0$ in FIG.~\ref{fig:fig2}(a), and the margin $p_X=q_0, p_Y=1-q_0$ and $p_Z=0$ in FIG.~\ref{fig:fig2}(b).
+For factorizable measurement ensembles with fixed measurement range $r$, the index $\mathcal{I}(\mathcal{E})$ can be evaluated either exactly by exhaustive enumeration of Pauli strings or efficiently via Monte Carlo sampling.
+In FIG.~\ref{fig:fig4}, we plot $\mathcal{I}(\mathcal{E})$ along two representative directions in parameter space: the symmetric line $p_X=p_Y=q_0$ and $p_Z=1-2q_0$ in FIG.~\ref{fig:fig4}(a), and the margin $p_X=q_0, p_Y=1-q_0$ and $p_Z=0$ in FIG.~\ref{fig:fig4}(b).
 It can be seen that, at the same probability setting, longer measurement ranges correspond to larger $\mathcal{I}(\mathcal{E})$.
 Moreover, along both directions, $\mathcal{I}(\mathcal{E})$ exhibits a single maximum.
 In case (a), the maximal non-commutativity occurs at the fully symmetric point $p_X=p_Y=p_Z=1/3$, while in case (b) it is reached at $p_X=p_Y=1/2$.
-These points indicate that ensembles in which non-commuting Pauli operators are most evenly and densely represented have the maximal $\mathcal{I}(\mathcal{E})$.
+These points indicate that, within this factorizable family, ensembles in which non-commuting Pauli operators are most evenly and densely represented have the maximal $\mathcal{I}(\mathcal{E})$.